1950 Born in Stafford.

 Lots of hard work and none of it could have been done without Jill solidly behind me, or the confidence Dad had given me with all things DIY.

-We sold this house in 1996 and bought a large granite barn for renovation.
+We sold this house in 1996 and bought a large granite barn for conversion.

 18 months in a Caravan on site, our 2 girls, at Okehampton School then, Tilly our Lurcher dog and Fin the cat before we could move in, but it’s a great place now.